neojxuan/PhishIntention/README.md

 ## PhishIntention
 - This is the official implementation of "Inferring Phishing Intention via Webpage Appearance and Dynamics: A Deep Vision-Based Approach"USENIX'22 [link to paper](http://linyun.info/publications/usenix22.pdf), [link to our website](https://sites.google.com/view/phishintention/home)

+- Existing reference-based phishing detectors:
+   - :x: Using screenshots as references does not perfectly capture the brand intention
+   - :x: Using logos as references fails to capture the credential-taking intention

 - The contributions of our paper:
-   - [x] We propose a referenced-based phishing detection system that captures both brand intention and credential-taking intention.
-To the best of our knowledge, is the first work that analyzes both brand intention and credential-taking intentions in a systematic way for phishing detection.
+   - :white_check_mark: We propose a referenced-based phishing detection system that captures both brand intention and credential-taking intention.
+To the best of our knowledge, this is the first work that analyzes both brand intention and credential-taking intentions in a systematic way for phishing detection.
-   - [x] We address various technical challenges in detecting the intentions by orchestrating multiple deep-learning models.
+   - :white_check_mark: We address various technical challenges in detecting the intentions by orchestrating multiple deep-learning models.
 By design, our system is robust against misleading legitimacies and HTML obfuscation attacks.
-   - [x] We conduct extensive experiments to evaluate our system.
+   - :white_check_mark: We conduct extensive experiments to evaluate our system.
 The experiments evaluate the overall and step-wise effectiveness, robustness against various adversarial attacks, and usefulness in practice.
-   - [x] We implement our system with a phishing monitoring system.
+   - :white_check_mark: We implement our system with a phishing monitoring system.
 It reports phishing webpages per day with the highest precision in comparison to state-of-the-art phishing detection solutions.

 ## Framework